Trail Mix with Chocolate Chips, Nuts and Seeds (Unsalted) (100 G)

 Stay Hydrated

-Engage in light physical activity post-meal, such as a short walk, to help lower blood sugar levels.
+Engage in light physical activity, such as a short walk, after consuming the trail mix to help regulate blood sugar levels.

 Find Glucose response for your favourite foods